POLICIES, PROCEDURES, & GUIDELINES

 - Class supply fees are used to buy materials for class.

-- Teachers may request reimbursement not to exceed total class fees collected.
+- Teacher reimbursements will not exceed total class fees collected.

 - For reimbursement, submit receipts with form.
 Deadline to submit reimbursement request is last class day of semester.
 Allow 7 calendar days to receive reimbursement by check in family folder or by mail.